 After having successfully completed the course the course the students will be able to:

 - master general knowledge of fundamental concepts of intellectual property law

 - analyze and apply principles of IP law in a global setting

 Language of Instruction

-The course is part of the M.Sc. program in intellectual property law.
+This course is part of the M.Sc. program in intellectual property law.
 Other students are welcome.
-However, the instructor may limit the number of other students.
-There are no prerequisites for students in the M.Sc. program in intellectual property law.
-Other students: basic course in intellectual property law.
+However, the professor may limit the number of other students.
+There are no pre-requisites for students in the M.Sc. program in intellectual property law.
+Other students: Immaterial- och konkurrensrätt or similar basic course in intellectual property law.

-Additional articles, lecture notes, slides, and cases as pointed out by the instructor.
-All articles, lecture notes, slides, as well as cases are required for the exam.
-Treaties, directives and statutory material are mainly for reference.
+Lecture notes, slides, articles and cases as pointed out by the instructor.
+All articles, slides as well as cases are required for the exam.

 Evaluation and Examination

 Written examination (80 % of the grade), which is based on the literature (including lectures), term paper (20 % of the grade)